Represent particular groups or demographics of students

 How much time do I need to commit?

-It is hard to say for sure, as each student has different availability and time to devote to the role but we do expect Part Time Officers to spend between 4 and 10 hours a month on duties related to the role.
+It is hard to say for sure, as each student has different availability and time to devote to the role but we do expect Part Time Officers to spend around 10 hours a month on duties related to the role.